4FTERPAIN/4FTERPAIN/README.md

 I don't usually interact first, so, yeah, I am a little shy to talk to others in general, don't expect much from me in energy social o_o I like to sit and just watch from afar, I like ponywatching OKAY i'm not a stalker OK.. i just watch everyone, if u are uncomfortable with that i can stop OFC, i dont mind rlly

 Please don't stick to me like a piece of gum...
-I HATE attitudes like that, I feel very overwhelmed and the only thing u will get is me walking away from you or being uncomfortable T_T okay i think that's all.. i like rpgs and midori and yttd and midori sou hiyori and MIDORI god i love him so much.. and yes, I'm literally muu kusunoki from milgram
+I HATE attitudes like that, I feel very overwhelmed and the only thing u will get is me walking away from you or being uncomfortable T_T okay i think that's all.. i like rpgs and midori and yttd and midori sou hiyori and MIDORI god i love him so much.. and yes, I'm literally muu kusunoki from milgram (without being a murderer or bully haha)